Justinian I: War in Italy, second phase, 541–554

 Spanish Visigothic gold Tremissis in the name of emperor Justinian I, 7th century.
 The Christian cross on the breast defines the Visigothic attribution.
 British Museum.

 While military efforts were directed to the East, the situation in Italy took a turn for the worse.
 Under their respective kings Ildibad and Eraric (both murdered in 541) and especially Totila, the Ostrogoths made quick gains.
 After a victory at Faenza in 542, they reconquered the major cities of Southern Italy and soon held almost the entire Italian Peninsula.
 Belisarius was sent back to Italy late in 544 but lacked sufficient troops and supplies.
 Making no headway, he was relieved of his command in 548.
 Belisarius succeeded in defeating a Gothic fleet of 200 ships.
 During this period the city of Rome changed hands three more times, first taken and depopulated by the Ostrogoths in December 546, then reconquered by the Byzantines in 547, and then again by the Goths in January 550.
 Totila also plundered Sicily and attacked Greek coastlines.

 Finally, Justinian dispatched a force of approximately 35,000 men (2,000 men were detached and sent to invade southern Visigothic Hispania) under the command of Narses.
 The army reached Ravenna in June 552 and defeated the Ostrogoths decisively within a month at the battle of Busta Gallorum in the Apennines, where Totila was slain.
 After a second battle at Mons Lactarius in October that year, the resistance of the Ostrogoths was finally broken.
 In 554, a large-scale Frankish invasion was defeated at Casilinum, and Italy was secured for the empire, though it would take Narses several years to reduce the remaining Gothic strongholds.
 At the end of the war, Italy was garrisoned with an army of 16,000 men.
 The recovery of Italy cost the empire about 300,000 pounds of gold.
-Procopius estimated 15,000,000 Goths died.